na-stewart/Free-SafeSurf/README.md

 This setting is only utilized when the SafeSurf enforcer is active.
 If enabled, any Windows PowerShell instance will be closed in order to prevent circumvention.

 ### Days Enforced
 This setting will initialize the SafeSurf enforcer which is a program that prevents filter circumvention.
 It has been designed to be difficult for technical and non-technical users to get around.
 Once activated, any SafeSurf settings that have been enabled cannot be changed until the enforcer expires.
+It is highly recommended to start with 1 to 7 days and increase the time span once your settings are working well for you.

+## Troubleshooting

+### SafeSurf is being detected as a virus.
+It may occur that SafeSurf is detected as a virus by your antivirus due to the anti-circumvention measures of the enforcer.
+To reiterate, SafeSurf is not a malicious program and does not cause harm in any way.
+This can be solved by making an exception for SafeSurf in your respective antivirus, make sure to do so with the program directory and not the program directly.

+### I cannot connect to the internet.
+In the instance the CleanBrowsing causes connectivity issues, it is recommended to simply utilize the Windows network adapter troubleshooter.
+This will in most instances fix your connectivity issues.

 <!-- CONTRIBUTING -->
 ## Contributing